A Categorical Perspective on Braid Representations: Structure of

 \begin{defin} Let $\catC$ be a strict braided monoidal category with braiding $c$ in the sense of \cite[Chapter XI]{MacLane}.
 We define the \emph{lashing product} of a pair of objects $(X,\chi)$, $(Y,\gamma)\in YB(\catC)$ to be $(X\otimes Y,\chi\boxtimes \gamma)$ where

 Reading from bottom to top, $\chi\boxtimes\gamma$ can be visualised as, the following, where the under/over crossings represent $c_{Y,X}$ and $c_{X,Y}^{-1}$:

 \end{defin}

-\begin{lemma} For any braided strict monoidal category $\catC$, $YB(\catC)$ is a strict monoidal category under the lashing product, with monoidal unit $(\unit,\id_\unit)$. \end{lemma} \begin{proof} The functoriality of the braiding $c$ can be used to verify the Yang-Baxter equation (\ref{eq:YBE}) as follows, which shows the lashing product is a bifunctor on $YB(\catC)$:
+\begin{theorem} For any braided strict monoidal category $\catC$, $YB(\catC)$ is a strict monoidal category under the lashing product, with monoidal unit $(\unit,\id_\unit)$. \end{theorem} \begin{proof} The functoriality of the braiding $c$ can be used to verify the Yang-Baxter equation (\ref{eq:YBE}) as follows, which shows the lashing product is a bifunctor on $YB(\catC)$: